AbdelrahmanGaber528/Fashion_Analysis_ML/README.md

-# Machine Learning Projects
+# Machine Learning Project

-This repository contains a collection of machine learning models for various tasks, including classification and regression.
+This repository contains a collection of machine learning models for various tasks, including classification , clustring and regression.

 ---